-I. Human Intelligence versus Artificial Intelligence
+Human Intelligence versus Artificial Intelligence

 There are four major differences between human and artificial intelligence and it is highly unlikely that we will be able to bridge this gap on any of the four levels into the indefinite future.
-What are they?
+Each will be discussed in turn below:

 - 1. The five transcendental desires manifesting our awareness of perfect truth, love, justice/goodness, beauty and hope. - 2.
 The formulation of conceptual ideas (abstract interrelational ideas that can be used as predicates and objects). - 3.
-Self-consciousness, experiencing of experiencing, presence to self, and the experience of inwardness (David Chalmers' hard problem of consciousness). - 4.
-Transalgorithmic mathematical thinking (manifest by Gödel's theorem). - 5.
-Each will be discussed in turn.
+Self-consciousness, experiencing of experiencing, presence to self, and the experience of inwardness (David Chalmers' hard problem of consciousness).

+4. Transalgorithmic mathematical thinking (manifest by Gödel's theorem).

 We have already discussed one obvious difference between human and artificial intelligence-the presence of the five transcendental desires manifesting our awareness of perfect truth, love, justice/goodness, beauty and home.
 As we showed, the source of these five kinds of transcendental awareness must be God (perfect truth, perfect love, perfect justice/goodness, perfect beauty and perfect being themselves).
-For a proof of this, see above-Second Topic as well as Chapter I -Third Topic.
+For a proof of this, see above-Chapter Two as well as Volume 1 - Chapter Three.
 Since we do not have the capacity to give artificial intelligence these five kinds of transcendental awareness and desire (because only God can do this) we can assume that computers will never be enlightened in this way.

 There's a second difference between human and artificial intelligence-the capacity to formulate conceptual ideas.
 In Section II below (Human Intelligence versus Animal Intelligence), we will discuss the need for heuristic notions in formulating conceptual ideas (abstract ideas which are interrelational and can be used as predicates and objects).
 We will there show that animals do not have conceptual ideas (because they cannot pass Chomsky's syntax test), showing that they do not have the heuristic notions needed to ask questions and formulate these conceptual ideas.
 It is unlikely that artificial intelligence will ever have the capacity to formulate conceptual ideas, because we will not be able to give heuristic notions to them.
 Why?
 If Bernard Lonergan is correct in asserting that the origin of all heuristic notions is what he calls "the notion of being" (the notion of complete intelligibility), and the origin of that notion must be "being through itself" or "complete intelligibility itself," then God alone (who is the only reality that exists through itself and is an unrestricted act of thinking) can cause this notion.
 Since this notion is the origin of all other heuristic notions, then only God can be their ultimate source.
-For an explanation of this see Section II. below on this topic.
+For an explanation of this see Section II below on this topic.

-There is a third difference between artificial and human intelligence-selfconsciousness.
+There is a third difference between artificial and human intelligence-self-consciousness.
 The recent work of David Chalmers, called "the hard problem of consciousness" brings this to the fore.
 He notices that there are various dimensions to the inwardness of subjective experience that cannot be replicated and therefore cannot be produced by physical processes alone.
 Phenomena such as delight, appreciation, enjoyment, awe, and wonder, manifest not only an experience of the outward world, but an experience of inwardness-an experience of experiencing.
+As will be explained in Chapter 5 below, there is significant reason to believe that the inwardness of human experience - our ability to experience ourselves experiencing - has features that are beyond the power of physical processes - both classical and quantum processes.
+As such, they cannot be replicatable through any form of artificial intelligence.